sel4-cap/OBSOLETE-seL4-DevKit-Doc/seL4-doc/src/appendices/add_odroidc2.md

 ## Finding the driver source code

-Those "compatible" strings give us the key to finding the correct source file from the UBoot sources that we need to support the C2's GPIO device(s).
+Those "compatible" strings give us the key to finding the correct source file from the U-Boot sources that we need to support the C2's GPIO device(s).

-We can search the sources for all the UBoot drivers for either of those strings with:
+We can search the sources for all the U-Boot drivers for either of those strings with:

 ```bash
 cd projects/uboot/drivers